ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="GP_BellmanFord"></a>
 ### Bellman–Ford Algorithm
 Use Case:
-- Shortest distance from one source to any/all destinations
+- Shortest distance from one source to all destinations
-- Weighted graph with/without negative weights
+- Weighted graph with negative weights, no negative weight cycles

 Dijkstra does not work in case of negative weights being present in the graph.
 In case of negative weights, we can use Bellman Ford Algorithm to get the shortest distance from a source to all vertices and check for the presence of a negative weight cycle.